 - Williams syndrome

-Treatment for genetic diseases will become much more accurate.
-Prime editing should be able to make larger changes to DNA and do so more accurately than current technology.
+Treatment for genetic diseases may become much more accurate.
+Prime editing may be able to make larger changes to DNA and do so with greater accuracy than current genome editing technology.

 Genetic engineers treating people with genetic diseases may be the first to use prime editing; these engineers may have access to state-of-the-art medical facilities.
 While the costs are high now, the technology is improving and becoming less expensive, which means that one day it could be more widely available.